ShadowTheHedgehogHacking/ShdTH-Reloaded/README.md

 - And many more small changes

 ## Fixed Oversights
+- GEO | Remove double collisions in Death Ruins
+- GEO | Remove extra/unused geo across multiple stages
 - ENEMY | Artifical Chaos's glowing eyes are 90 degrees off; appearing to the side of the eye sockets
 - ENEMY | BigFoot TypeB has a strange issue where the Glass Shine would float relative to Shadow's camera
 - EVENT | Shadow's expert level complete animation has unlit rings (US version PS2/GC issue)
 - EVENT | The first cutscene with Commander has him with broken hand/finger rig (corrected files taken from PS2 version)
 - EVENT | Circus Park/Prison Island normal missions have a textureless white chaos emerald
 - LAYOUT | The Doom has a GUN Robot that falls through the ground, making it easy to miss this enemy
+- LAYOUT | Port JPN ver layout bugfixes, if they made sense
+- LAYOUT | Remove duplicate gravity switches in Space Gadget, making LOUD noises when passed
+- AUDIO | Lower the volume of Super Shadow's Chaos Spear charge sound effect, which largely overpowers everything else
 - AUDIO | Iron Jungle EggBreaker 0511 restored Omega's missing intro line audio
 - AUDIO | Eggman missing radio filter for some lines where he is represented by EggMonitor
 - AUDIO | Large delay for Black Doom's line "Those are our Black Arms soldiers..."
+- AUDIO/FNT | Subtitle timings have been modified to match with the English audio recordings for the EN subtitles
+- AUDIO | GUN Soldiers no longer incorrectly mention Black Arms in The Doom / Lost Impact

 ## Refreshed Art
 And finally, some artistic changes were made to improve the game’s art style and presentation.